In an evermore mobile world, where everything needs to be done on the go…

 Zoom’s top of the line portable recorders — the H5 and H6 — are actually very similar, with only a handful of differences, which is why I decided to both give them the same spot on this list.

-First of all, and this is probably the 2 most important features of these recorders compared to all the models we’ve seen so far, these recorders both have:
+First of all — and these are probably the 2 most important features of these recorders compared to all the models we’ve seen so far — these recorders both have:

 - Detachable microphone capsules – there are 6 mic capsules available that cover almost all polar patterns and applications